Nikkei rises after yen weakens, but North Korea's missile launch limits gains

 By Ayai Tomisawa

-TOKYO, July 4 Japan's Nikkei share average rose on Tuesday as upbeat U.S. data lifted the dollar against the yen, but geopolitical concerns soured sentiment after North Korea launched a missile.
+TOKYO, July 4 (Reuters) - Japan's Nikkei share average rose on Tuesday as upbeat U.S. data lifted the dollar against the yen, but geopolitical concerns soured sentiment after North Korea launched a missile.

 North Korea launched the ballistic missile from its western region into the sea off its east coast, South Korea's military said, ahead of a summit of leaders from the Group of 20 countries in Germany later this week.